-Know Our Wools
+Know Our Types of Wool

 Merino sheep are typical from New Zealand.
 Their wool is very long which means the yarn can be spun into a very fine thread to make this super light garment, able to be worn all year round.
 Its natural properties are remarkable for its durability, softness and flexibility, more than traditional, coarser fibres.
 It is incredibly gentle next to your skin.